 - Policy – Corporate rules outlining what is allowed and not allowed as part of the organization.

-- Norms – Expectations of the organization, that falls outside of strict rules.
+- Norms – Expectations of the organization that fall outside of strict rules.

-- Controls – Hiring top executives to oversee your nonprofit organization success it critical.
+- Controls – Hiring top executives to oversee your nonprofit organization’s success is critical.
 They report directly to the board based on what is expected of them.
-They also implement controls of their staff to ensure overall success of the organization.
+They also implement controls on their staff to ensure the organization’s overall success.

-- Fiduciary Duties – Putting into place guidelines to protect money and assets remembering to place your company stakeholders best interest first.
-An example of this would be hiring the right person for the job and paying an appropriate salary.
-Providing an excessive salary, would be a clear violation of your boards fiduciary duties.
+- Fiduciary Duties – Putting guidelines to protect money and assets into place, remembering to place your company stakeholder’s best interest first.
+An example would be hiring the right person for the job and paying an appropriate salary.
+Providing an excessive salary would clearly violate your board’s fiduciary duties.

 - Accountability – Board members have a huge role in holding the management team accountable for the overall success and failures of the organization.

 - Risk – Board members are responsible for safeguarding people and property.
 This can be accomplished through risk transfer mechanisms such as insurance for nonprofits and risk avoidance.
-It is important the board with the assistance of an insurance broker identify all potential risk related to an organization.
+It is crucial the board, with the assistance of an insurance broker, identify all potential risks related to an organization.

-- Compliance – Board members must ensure they are in compliance with local, state, federal laws, and regulations.
-It is important nonprofits stay up to date on any changes that could affect their organization.
-When changes happen, it is critical to address these changes and ensure your management team and staff are in compliance.
+- Compliance – Board members must comply with local, state, and federal laws and regulations.
+Nonprofits must stay current on any changes that could affect their organization.
+When changes happen, it is critical to address these changes and ensure your management team and staff comply.

 - Reputation – The success of any organization is based on having a superior reputation.
 It is vital organizations maintain a superior reputation throughout their communities.

-As there are a lot of moving parts related to a nonprofit organization, it is important for any organization to have Directors and Officers Insurance in place.
-Most board members will require this coverage to be in place, prior to accepting a position on the board.
+As there are a lot of moving parts related to a nonprofit organization, any organization needs to have Directors and Officers Insurance in place.
+Most board members will require this coverage to be in place before accepting a position on the board.

 2. Financial Claims

 Any financial mishaps or miscalculations made by the organization are also covered under a directors and officers insurance policy.
-It includes the mishandling of donations, violating the financial rights of the employees, and mismanagement of organizational funds.
+It includes the mishandling of donations, violating the employees’ financial rights, and mismanaging organizational funds.

 3. Practice Claims